 Can you guess where we will be going to next?
 Your guess is as good as mine.
-Usually, we use Co-op Travel to help us plan our day trips.
+Usually, we use Co-op Travel and others like that to help us plan our day trips.
 Well when we checked this year, they have said they are not doing those now due to the pandemic!
 So we are on our own with this one.
 We will keep on checking and will be sure to let you see the pics.

 Until then, take care of yourself and those around you and stay safe.

 Jo and Leisa